 To inspire, empower, educate & employ

-women in the film & tv industries
+women of all ages & backgrounds in the film & tv industries

 We believe the dearth of female directors, producers cinematographers, composers, first assistant directors, art directors, sound designers and many other heads of departments is because of lack of knowledge and encouragement and that young women coming up in the industry are not seeing enough examples of successful female filmmakers.